Things to do in Israel

 The Western Wall, known to non-Jews as the Wailing Wall, is the most sacred Jewish site of prayer in the world, the place where thousands of worshippers gather year-round to pray and even leave prayers folded into its crevices.
 The 584 metre/1916 foot wall is all that remains of the Second Temple of Jerusalem built in 30BC by King Herod.
 It is made up of enormous stone blocks and serves as a tribute to the scale of workmanship in past eras.
 Following Orthodox Jewish practice the praying sections have been separated for men and women.
 On Fridays, the Jewish Shabbat or Sabbath, the men's section is filled with the songs and prayers of the faithful.
 The wall is also sacred to Muslims who believe that it is where the prophet Mohammed tied up his winged horse, Al Burak, before ascending into heaven.

-Yad Vashem is Israel's official memorial to the victims of the Holocaust and dedicated to preserving the memory of the dead.
+Yad Vashem is Israel's official memorial to the victims of the Holocaust and is dedicated to preserving the memory of the dead.
 It was established in 1953 on the western slope of Mount Herzl, also known as the Mount of Remembrance.
 The memorial consists of a complex which includes the Holocaust History Museum, memorial sites such as the Children's Memorial dedicated to the 1.5 million Jewish children who died in the Holocaust and the Hall of Remembrance where an eternal flame burns near a crypt containing the ashes of victims brought from the death camps, the Museum of Holocaust Art, a collection of works created in ghettos and camps and much more on an Israel vacation.
 Yad Vashem is the second-most visited site in Jerusalem after the Western Wall.
 Nine underground galleries give details of the events leading up to the Holocaust as well as the disturbing, deep-rooted history of anti-Semitism in Europe.

 The Israel Museum

 The Israel Museum opened in 1965 as Israel's national museum and contains a variety of totally unique treasures such as the Venus of Berekhat Ram, a pebble found on the Golan Heights, the interior of a 1736 synagogue from Surinam, necklaces worn by Jewish brides in Yemen and a mosaic Islamic prayer from 17th Century Persia These give you an idea of the museum’s diverse artifacts.
 There is also a Fine Arts wing which contains European, modern and Israeli art.
 Above all, the museum’s most famous item is the Dead Sea Scrolls, the oldest biblical manuscripts in the world discovered in caves near the Dead Sea.
-Because of the age and fragility of the scrolls, it makes it impossible to display them all on a continuous basis.
+The age and fragility of the scrolls, make it impossible to display them all on a continuous basis.
 Therefore they are rotated every 3 to 6 months.

 Garden of Gethsemane

-Gethsemane is a garden at the foot of the Mount of Olives and known as the place where Jesus went with his disciples to pray the night before he was crucified.
+Gethsemane is a garden at the foot of the Mount of Olives and is known as the place where Jesus went with his disciples to pray the night before he was crucified.
 Beside this garden is the Church of All Nations built over the rock and is where Jesus is believed to have prayed before he was betrayed by Judas Iscariot and arrested.
 Close by is the Grotto of Gethsemane where Jesus and his disciples met and prayed.
 Next to this is the Tomb of Mary where the mother of Jesus was believed to be buried.
 The Mount of Olives gets its name from the fact that there used to be many Olive trees that grew here.
 The view of the old city from the Mount of Olives is worth the visit on an Israel tour.

-Bethlehem is just 10 kilometres/6 miles south of Jerusalem and a major tourist attraction for pilgrims and visitors alike.
+Bethlehem is just 10 kilometres/6 miles south of Jerusalem and is a major tourist attraction for pilgrims and visitors alike.
 The birthplace of Jesus, this is a charming town despite its tourist-centred commercialism.
 The Church of the Nativity is the focal point for a visit to the town, erected over the site of Jesus' birthplace.
 Bethlehem is also a wonderful place to experience the variety of Christian monastics that represent every permutation of Christianity.
-Christmas is celebrated on three separate dates in accordance with the Catholic and Western Churches calendars, the Eastern calendar followed by the Armenians and the Julian calendar followed by the Greek Orthodox and Eastern churches.
+Christmas is celebrated on three separate dates in accordance with the Catholic and Western Church's calendars, the Eastern calendar followed by the Armenians and the Julian calendar followed by the Greek Orthodox and Eastern churches.

 Nazareth is one of the most important Christian holy sites attracting pilgrims from all over the world.
 It was here that Jesus spent most of his life and it was here that the Miracle of the Annunciation took place.
 Nazareth is home to both Christians and Muslims and is a quaint amalgamation of red roofs and white churches dotted along the slopes of the Galilean hillside.
 Breathtaking views can be enjoyed, on an Israel vacation, from the summit which looks out onto the Jezreel Valley.
 The Church of the Annunciation is one of the most important sites in the Christian world.
 The walls of the upper sanctuary are decorated with panels depicting scenes from the life of Mary that have been donated by Catholic communities from around the world.
 The nearby Church of St Joseph houses the remains of Crusader bas-reliefs, capitals and inscriptions found during the Church's construction.
 The Synagogue Church in Nazareth is thought to have been built over the site where Jesus preached.
 The Mosque Quarter is an interesting area comprising an elegant mosque within the central market area.